syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Context-Menu.md

 ---
 layout: post
 title: Context Menu | TreeGrid | ASP.NET MVC | Syncfusion
 description: Context menu in TreeGrid control is used to manipulate (add, edit and delete) the TreeGrid rows.
-It can be customized by adding a new custom menu item to it.
+It has various set of default and custom context menu items can also be added.
 platform: ejmvc
 control: TreeGrid
 documentation: ug